On this page

 Re-enrolment is the process where your client must re-enrol certain staff into a pension scheme that can be used for automatic enrolment, if they’re not already active members of one.

 It takes place every three years, and also happens on an immediate basis if a worker or the pension scheme meets certain criteria.

 - must choose a re-enrolment date that falls anywhere within a six-month timeframe.
-This starts three months before the third anniversary of the date their legal duties began (for example, on their staging date, if they have one), and ends three months after it (a staging date of 1 October 2013 would mean the employer could choose to re-enrol between 1 July and 31 December 2016)
+This starts three months before the third anniversary of the date their legal duties began (their staging date or duties start date), and ends three months after it (a staging date of 1 October 2013 would mean the employer could choose to re-enrol between 1 July and 31 December 2016)

 - doesn’t need to inform us of their chosen re-enrolment date until they complete their re-declaration of compliance

 - must identify eligible staff, re-enrol them with effect from their chosen re-enrolment date and start contributing to their pension scheme from that date

 - must write to eligible staff individually, within six weeks of their chosen re-enrolment date, to tell them how automatic re-enrolment applies to them - template letters are available to help them do this

-- must complete a re-declaration of compliance within five calendar months of the third anniversary of the employer's staging date or original duties start date (whichever applies to your client)
+- must complete a re-declaration of compliance within five calendar months of the third anniversary of the employer's staging date or duties start date (whichever applies to your client)